Big Cypress Bayou River Ranch | 1,101± acres | Jefferson, Texas | $3,600,000

 The property has approximately 2.6 miles of Big Cypress Bayou River frontage.
 With construction of Lake of the Pines as a flood controlled lake, it has the advantage of a productive river bottom without concern of flooding.
 This river provides year around live water and many unique features.
 A paddlefish restoration project is underway within a stretch of the river that borders the ranch.
 The fishing in the river can be spectacular… especially when the White Bass spawn.
 There is a swimming hole along the banks of the ranch that is estimated to be over 25’ deep.
 You can take a canoe or small vessel directly from the ranch into downtown Jefferson and back via the river.

-Approximately 600-acre feet of irrigation and water rights are owned by the sellers.
 There are 7 additional ponds and 4 water wells located throughout the property.

 Habitat, Wildlife and Cattle:

 Big Cypress Bayou River Ranch supports a very productive cattle operation in the 250 – 300 animal unit range.
 Most of the ranch is fenced and cross-fenced utilizing 6 strand barbwire and T-posts to create 12 pastures and 2 traps.
 New fencing was installed in 2000, along with construction of 2 miles of gravel road, from the South to the North across the middle of the ranch.
 A set of cattle pens, 5 barns, electricity and water are located at the headquarters.
 An established laneway connects the grazing pastures to the pens.

 Daily rotational grazing is practiced on the ranch.
 The cattle herd consists of half-blood Akaushi / Red Angus cross cows paired with Akaushi bulls.
 The herd is producing ¾ Akaushi calves grading Prime.